free356/AEC/README.md

 The data can be obtained from here: http://www.meteomanz.com/

-We select China's monthly Meteorological data from January 2000 to December 2018.
+We choose China's monthly Meteorological data from January 2000 to December 2018.